oracle-livelabs/apex/proof-of-concept/improving-links/improving-links.md

 ### Objectives
 - Improve the Projects List of Values
-- Use APEX Assistant in the code Editor
+- Use APEX Assistant to generate SQL in the code Editor
-- Update the Links section of you application
+- Update the Links section of your application

-### What Do You Need?
+### What You will Need

 - An Oracle Cloud paid account, a LiveLabs account or free trial.
 - An APEX Workspace and application